 D.4.
-Identify and describe the compliance processes for each legislative framework to which the company and/or group is subject.
+Identify and describe the compliance processes for each legislative framework to which the Company and/or group is subject.

-The FCC Group has procedures in place to guarantee compliance with the regulations governing each of its economic activities.
-Different Group departments specialise in the regulations applicable to FCC and the Group (business, labour, tax, environmental, etc.).
+The FCC Group has procedures in place to guarantee compliance with the regulations governing each one of its economic activities.
+Different departments within the Group specialise in the regulations applicable to FCC and the FCC Group.

 These departments are in charge of:

-- a) Staying fully abreast of and up to date on the different regulations - b) Overseeing regulatory compliance - c) Drafting the standards needed to unify Group criteria - d) Advising operating units
+- Staying fully abreast of and up to date on the different regulations - Overseeing regulatory compliance

+- · Drafting the standards needed to unify Group criteria - · Advising operating units

-The economic activities carried out in countries outside of Spain receive local advice in relation to the specific laws affecting the FCC Group's business operations in those countries.
+The economic activities carried out in countries other than Spain receive local advice in relation to the specific laws affecting the FCC Group's business operations in those countries.
+The managers of the different business units collaborate with corporate on risk management.